 Back to the Contents section

-If we assume that the kinetic energy of a moving body
+If one assumes that the kinetic energy of a moving

 Where m(v), the mass, is an arbitrary function of velocity, k2 and α are arbitrary constants.